ChangWynn/CV/README.md

 ### Sales Associate
 Tel and Com - *Troyes, France*

-  - Demonstrated strong problem-solving skills by implementing a digital solution to replace the pen and paper method for tracking customers' accessories orders, resulting in a more effective process, significantly improving productivity.
+  - Demonstrated strong problem-solving skills by implementing a digital solution for tracking customers' accessories orders, significantly improving productivity.
-  - Developed excellent logical and analytical thinking skills in understanding and fulfilling user requirements, providing personalised customer service and making accurate product recommendations, resulting in a high-level of customer satisfaction.
+  - Developed excellent logical and analytical thinking skills in understanding and fulfilling user requirements, providing personalised customer service and making accurate product recommendations, resulting in an increase of the customer loyalty and satisfaction.
   - Displayed high resilience in dealing with dissatisfied customers, addressing their requests and resolving issues while maintaining composure and calm demeanour, contributing to maintaining customers loyalty.

 <!--       - Demonstrated a keen teamwork mindset by working closely with coworkers to achieve collective sales targets, contributing to business revenue and profitability. -->